kippisone/grunt-json/README.md

 ## Release History

- * 2015-04-10   v0.1.4  Do not add a var keyword if namespace contains a dot.
+ * 2015-04-10   v0.1.5  Do not add a var keyword if namespace contains a dot.
+ * 2015-04-10   v0.1.4  Now maintained by Andi Oxidant.
  * 2013-07-02   v0.1.3  Added processName functionality.
 Added includePath condition.
 Updated documentation.
 Added a way to safely add to the namespace if it already exists and not overwrite.
  * 2013-05-01   v0.1.2  First commit.

 ## License
 Copyright (c) 2012 Wilson Page